-During 2023, the Board met 12 times, the Audit Committee met four times, the Compensation Committee met four times, and the Nominating and Corporate Governance Committee met four times.
+During 2024, the Board met 13 times, the Audit Committee met five times, the Compensation Committee met one time, and the Nominating and Corporate Governance Committee met one time.
 All directors attended at least 75% of the Board meetings and the meetings of committees of which they were a member.
 The Company does not have a formal policy requiring members of the Board to attend the Meeting, although all directors are strongly encouraged to attend.